-Interest rates: the central rate is stuck at 11.0% and with some economic stabilisation apparently taking place, with the rouble a bit stronger and most importantly of all, with inflation trending downwards, it seems likely that the Russian Central Bank will take the central rate down to about 9.25% by the end of 2016.
+Interest rates: the central rate was stuck at 11.0% for 10 months and then cut to 10.5% in June and with some economic stabilisation apparently taking place, with the rouble a bit stronger and most importantly of all, with inflation trending downwards, it seems likely that the Russian Central Bank will take the central rate down to about 9.50% to 9.25% by the end of 2016.
 In a best case this could be down to 9.0% by the end of the year.
 Weaker interest rates ought to imply downward pressure on the currency but to be honest, interest rates (unless massive shifts) do not do much benefit or damage to the rouble when other factors (oil) drive the currency.
 But lower interest rates will have a positive effect on investment and output at least after some delay.